muratk3n/thirdwave/en/README.md

 I bet this is why office-dwelling, technobabbling centrist twats like this shit, a solution for 1 percenters..
-I'd send them to Bolivia, they can create all the coups they want thee to get their lithium, and live happily ever after.
+I'd send them to Bolivia, they can create all the coups they want to get their lithium, and live happily ever after.

 ---